toddaaro/rust/doc/tutorial-tasks.md

 Let's start by constructing a real program to solve a simple computation.
-We're going to pass some numbers to a few tasks, perform computations on them, have each of them pass their results to yet another task to format them as a string Finally we'll print the string in the main task.
+We're going to pass some numbers to a few tasks, perform computations on them, and have each of them pass their results to yet another task to format them as a string.
+Finally we'll print the string in the main task.

 Specifically: